 We do not sell, lease, or trade the personal data we collect from you.
+We may transfer your personal data to other Cylance entities located in the United States and worldwide for the purposes outlined in this privacy notice.
 We may provide access or transfer your personal data to authorized Cylance personnel, business partners and trusted third-party providers, including those who help us market, provide support, maintain or service our products and services.

-Cylance requires our partners and third-party providers to take commercially reasonable steps to safeguard your personal data and not use your personal data for other purposes unless you have provided your consent.
+Cylance requires our partners and third-party providers to take commercially reasonable steps to safeguard your personal data, comply with applicable laws and regulations, and not using your personal data for other purposes unless you have provided consent.

 We may disclose your personal data to government agencies and law enforcement officials when we believe it is necessary to respond to subpoenas, court orders, other legal process or as required by law and to prevent or take action regarding illegal activities, suspected fraud or software piracy, and situations involving potential threats to the physical safety of any person, or in cases where we believe our intellectual property rights may be violated.

 We may also provide access to, assign, or disclose your personal data, in connection with a corporate transaction, such as a merger, acquisition, or purchase all or a portion of our company assets.

 We are committed to ensuring that your personal data is secure.
 We take commercially reasonable measures, including physical, administrative and technical safeguards, to protect your personal data from unauthorized access, use, alteration, destruction and disclosure.

 To find out more about our security practices, see our Privacy Notice Frequently Asked Questions.